Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-The `for` statement in this program initializes one variable (`square`), tests another (`i`), and increments a third (`odd`). `i` is the number to be squared, square is the square of `i`, and `odd` is the odd number that must be added to the current square to get the mext square (allowing the program to compute consecutive squares without performing any multiplications).
+The `for` statement in this program initializes one variable (`square`), tests another (`i`), and increments a third (`odd`). `i` is the number to be squared, square is the square of `i`, and `odd` is the odd number that must be added to the current square to get the next square (allowing the program to compute consecutive squares without performing any multiplications).

 The tremendous flexibility of the `for` statement can sometimes be useful; we’ll find it to be a great help when working with linked lists.
 The `for` statement can easily be misused, though, so don’t go overboard.
 The `for` loop in `square3.c` would be a lot clearer if we rearranged its pieces so that the loop is clearly controlled by `i`.